Mount Albert Grammar School: History

+In 2024, construction finished on the new MN block, named after MAGS' third headmaster, Murray Nairn.
+The three-story building received a dawn blessing on 3 May 2024, and was subsequently opened by National MP Melissa Lee on 27 June of the same year.
+Designed by ASC Architects, the MN block houses sixteen social sciences classrooms, as well a specialised room to be used by the school's Māori unit, Te Puna o Wairaka.
+The entire ground floor is used as the school's library.

 Academia

-Mt Albert Grammar School pupils participate in various forms of academia, from year 9 to year 13.
+Mount Albert Grammar School pupils participate in various forms of academia, from year 9 to year 13.

 In 2015, 93.8 percent of students leaving Mount Albert Grammar held at least NCEA Level 1, 87.7 percent held at least NCEA Level 2, and 67.8 percent held at least NCEA Level 3.
 This is compared to 88.4%, 79.1%, and 52.8% respectively for all students nationally.

 Sports

 In 2007 and 2009, MAGS won all the major Auckland titles in rugby, association football and netball.
 The First XI girls football and the Premier Girls Basketball also won their first Auckland Championships in 2009.

 In 2008, one sports staff member and a parent coach were suspended by the schools' sport body College Sport and nine students who had transferred to the school were prevented from playing by rules designed to prevent poaching of young players.
 As a result, the school implemented a sporting Code of Conduct for all students, staff and coaches.
 This ultimately led to the dismissal of Director of Football, Kevin Fallon.